United States Astronaut Hall of Fame: Exhibits

 The Hall of Heroes is composed of tributes to the inductees.
 Among the Hall of Fame's displays is Sigma 7, the Mercury spacecraft piloted by Wally Schirra which orbited the Earth six times in 1962, and the Gemini 9A capsule flown by Gene Cernan and Thomas P. Stafford in 1966.
 An Astronaut Adventure room includes simulators for use by children.

 The spacesuit worn by Gus Grissom during his 1961 Liberty Bell 7 Mercury flight is on display and has been the subject of a dispute between NASA and Grissom's heirs and supporters since 2002.
 The spacesuit, along with other Grissom artifacts, were loaned to the original owners of the Hall of Fame by the Grissom family when it opened.
 After the Hall of Fame went into bankruptcy and was taken over by a NASA contractor in 2002, the family requested that all their items be returned.
 All of the items were returned to Grissom's family except the spacesuit, because both NASA and the Grissoms claim ownership of it.
-NASA claims Grissom checked out the spacesuit for a show and tell at his son's school, and then never returned it, while the Grissoms claim Gus rescued the spacesuit from a scrap heap.
+NASA claims Grissom checked out the spacesuit for a show and tell at his son's school, and then never returned it to NASA, while the Grissoms claim Gus rescued the spacesuit from a scrap heap and therefore it belongs to them.